-- The letters "HDTV" stand for "High Definition Television".
+- The initial factory default image size setting is "16M". - Selecting "3:2" records images with an aspect ratio of 3:2, which matches the standard aspect ratio of print paper. - The letters "HDTV" stand for "High Definition Television".
 An HDTV screen has an aspect ratio of 16:9, which makes them wider than the usual 4:3 aspect ratio of television screens of the past.
-Your camera can record images that are compatible with the aspect ratio an HDTV screen. - You should regard the print paper sizes suggested here as guidelines only (200 dpi print resolution). - Available image sizes are limited for some functions as noted below.
+Your camera can record images that are compatible with the aspect ratio an HDTV screen. - You should regard the print paper sizes suggested here as guidelines only (200 dpi print resolution).

+Available image sizes are limited for some functions as noted below.

-RAW+JPEG This option can be selected only when shooting snapshots in the modes below.
-Selecting a mode other than one included below while "RAW+JPEG" is selected will cause shooting to be performed with the "12M" image size.
-Program Auto, A (Aperture AE) mode, S (Shutter Speed AE) mode, M (Manual Exposure) mode 3:2, 16:9 These image sizes cannot be selected when using "High Speed CS", "AF CS" or "HS Night Shot".
-Selecting "3:2" or "16:9" in another mode and then switching to "High Speed CS", "AF CS" or "HS Night Shot" will cause the image size to change to "12M" automatically.
+16M This image size cannot be selected when using "HS Night Shot".
+Selecting "16M" in another mode and then switching to "HS Night Shot" will cause the image size to change to "10M" automatically.
+3:2, 16:9 These image sizes cannot be selected when using "High Speed CS" or "HS Night Shot".
+Selecting "3:2" or "16:9" in another mode and then switching to "High Speed CS" will cause the image size to change to "16M" automatically.
+In the case of "HS Night Shot", the image size will change to "10M" automatically.